nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### `CloneCommand` feature

-This feature allows the user to clone all details of an existing surveyee with updated attribute.
-It is accomplished mainly using the `CloneCommandParser` and `CloneCommand` classes.
+This feature allows the user to clone all details of an existing surveyee with updated attributes.
+It is accomplished mainly by using the `CloneCommandParser` and `CloneCommand` classes.

 In the `CloneCommandParser` class, we parse the arguments using `ArgumentMultimap` class and check which attributes are present in the arguments.
 We will then create a `ClonePersonDescriptor` object to store these attributes.